 Twenty-five thousand dollar worth of a dead wolf.

 She used the zip line from her sniper’s nest to get to Brody’s position.
-Her older brother, Clay, as of now drove the truck closer with the goal that they could stack the dead wolf.
+Her older brother, Clay, drove the truck closer to load the dead wolf.

 “Great kill, baby.”
 Brody kissed her lips.